natenaile/natenaile/README.md

 ### Hi there, I'm [Natenaile Shiferaw](https://natenaile.github.io/) 👋

-I am a 3rd-year Computer Science and Engineering (Data Science) student at [Cv Raman Global University](https://cgu-odisha.ac.in/), India.
+I am a 3rd-year Computer Science and Engineering (Data Science) student at [C.V.
+Raman Global University](https://cgu-odisha.ac.in/), India.
 I'm driven by passion and eager to secure an internship, where I can apply my theoretical knowledge and hands-on experience to advance innovative projects.

 **My Reseach Interest**:
 - Machine learning